brugal/wolfcamql/README-wolfcam.txt

 Test/debug cvar.
 It'll only update the viewangles of the /follow pov this many milliseconds.

+* wolfcam_painHealth

+For players that don't normally have health information available (ex: players not on demo taker's team), this can use server pain events to briefly update the current health value.

+* wolfcam_painHealthColor  hud color when pain event is used to determine health value

+* wolfcam_painHealthAlpha  hud alpha value when pain event is used to determine health value

+* wolfcam_painHealthFade
+* wolfcam_painHealthFadeTime

+Fade out pain event health value.

+* wolfcam_painHealthValidTime

+Pain event health values become invalid for health updates after this amount of time in milliseconds.
+Setting to negative value never invalidates the health value.

+* wolfcam_painHealthStyle

+Since protocol 90, Quake Live doesn't send real health values.
+It will only send either 20, 40, 60, or 80.
+If this cvar is set, only a negative sign ('-') is shown for '80' value.

 -----------------------------------------------------------------
 Matching colors and lighting with quakelive: